What to do in Luxembourg gardens in Paris?

 If you feel like visiting a museum, head for the Luxembourg museum

 The Luxembourg Museum is located inside a part of the Luxembourg palace.
 Today, it features temporary exhibitions, most often dedicated to paintings.
 The entrance is a little expensive.
 It costs around 10 euros.
 But, believe me, it is worth it!
 You will usually get a nice overview of either a specific theme, a specific historical figure, or of one artist’s works of art.
 It’s open from 11 am to 7 pm.
 You just need to check what exhibition will be happening during your visit to Paris!

 I hope you’ve enjoyed reading this article about what to do in Luxembourg gardens in Paris!
 Parisians love to spend some time in this garden because it is so charming and peaceful!
 Plus, it is located in one very interesting Paris neighborhood: the Latin Quarter!
 If you get to visit the Latin Quarter you absolutely need to see the Luxembourg gardens!
 Don’t hesitate to contact us if you need more details or further information!
+You can book a free tip-only walking tour with us in the Latin Quarter to learn more about this area.
 The best way to visit Paris is through the eyes of the locals!
 See you soon!